-“Subscription” means the annual licence to the Licensed Material which the Institution subscribes for on the Order Form.
+“Subscription” means the annual licence to the Licensed Material which the School subscribes for on the Order Form.

 “Subscription Fee” means the fee for the Licence as stated on the Order Form and paid to Kapow.

-“Teaching Resources” means those resources listed in Recital A above.
+“Teaching Resources” means those resources listed in Background A above.

 2. LICENSE GRANT

-2.1 Institution will fill out the Order Form to receive access to the Kapow Licensed Material.
-The Order Form can be filled out online by the Institution, or by Kapow whilst on the telephone with an authorised officer of the Institution.
+2.1 The School will complete the Order Form to receive access to the Kapow Licensed Material.
+The Order Form can be filled out online by the School, or by Kapow on the instruction of an authorised officer of the School.

-2.2 On acceptance of Institution’s Order Form, Kapow grants to the Institution, subject to and in accordance with the terms of the Order Form and this Agreement, a non-exclusive non-transferable, limited Subscription to access and use the Licensed Material and to allow Authorised Users where applicable to access and use the Licensed Material on the Kapow Website via Secure Authentication and for Educational Purposes.
+2.2 On acceptance of the School’s Order Form, Kapow grants to the School, subject to and in accordance with the terms of the Order Form and this Agreement, a non-exclusive non-transferable, limited Subscription to access and use the Licensed Material and to allow Authorised Users where applicable to access and use the Licensed Material on the Kapow Website via Secure Authentication and for Educational Purposes.

 3. PERMITTED USES

-3.1 This Agreement permits the Institution, for Educational Purposes only, and ensuring that at all times each item shall carry appropriate acknowledgement of the source and copyright owner, to:
+3.1 This Agreement permits the School, for Educational Purposes only, and ensuring that at all times each item shall carry appropriate acknowledgement of the source and copyright owner, to:

 3.1.1 display, download and print those parts of the Licensed Material which are made available as downloadable files on the Kapow Website, including as PDF, Word, Powerpoint and JPEG files(for the avoidance of doubt this excludes any audio visual material) at the request of Authorised Users;

-3.1.2 make and distribute copies of Teaching Resources (excluding any audio visual material) to students of the Institution as may be required for the purpose of using the Licensed Material in accordance with this Agreement;
+3.1.2 make and distribute copies of Teaching Resources (excluding any audio visual material) to pupils of the School as may be required for the purpose of using the Licensed Material in accordance with this Agreement;

 3.1.3 allow Authorised Users, for Educational Purposes only to: